• Home

 How to Send Large Files through Gmail with Google Drive

-With high definition devices in place, you may need to share the images that run into Gigabytes.
-To send these images or other large media files over email can be a challenging task for anyone.
-Most of the email servers are not configured to receive more than ten Megabytes of file size.
-With cloud computing and cloud storage at the disposal of storage and data sharing needs of everyone the things are better.
-You can upload such heavy file into these storage places, send the shared link to the recipient and let him download the file.
-You can do a lot more with such large file by setting permissions on these files while sending them over the shared cloud.
+With high-definition devices in place, you may need to share the images that run into Gigabytes.
+Send these images or other large media files over email can be a challenging task for anyone.
+Most email servers are not configured to receive more than ten Megabytes of file size.
+With cloud computing and cloud storage at the disposal of the storage and data sharing needs of everyone, things are better.
+You can upload such heavy files into these storage places, send the shared link to the recipient and let him download the file.
+You can do a lot more with such large files by setting permissions on these files while sending them over the shared cloud.
 If you are using public clouds and are concerned about cloud security this is the best way to secure your data.
 Here are the details of the procedure to send large files through Gmail.

 Steps to send files